 In 1997, Fortunata was 22 years and had just moved to the U.S. from Tanzania, to pursue a degree in journalism.
 She was a newlywed with a baby on the way.
 Less than two weeks later she received the news that she was HIV-positive.
 After receiving this devastating news, she was concerned for her own health and most of all for the health of her unborn child.

 But hope arrived when a nurse told her that treatment was available that would not only enable them to be healthy but also would protect their unborn child from contracting HIV.
 A few months later, after receiving regular treatment to prevent transmission from mother to child, she gave birth to a beautiful baby girl, Florida.

 In 2014, Fortunata realized a long held dream: she gave birth to her second daughter—Gabi, who is also happy, healthy and HIV free.
-Today, Fortunata, Florida and Gabi live in New York City.
+Two years later, Fortunata gave birth to an HIV free son, Benedict.
+Today, Fortunata, Florida, Gabi and Benedict live in New York City.
 They are all, healthy and looking toward a bright future.